usman-khalid/edge-delivery-figma-multisite/README.md

 This repository contains a simple example of a DA plugin which shows how the design system can be used to govern and expose relevant authoring options for a content creator.

 The `/tokens/da/section-styles.json` file contains a set of background color options applicable as section backgrounds.
-These tokens are maintained in Figma via aliases to the global token library and a designer can choose what should be available to the author.
+These tokens are added and maintained in Figma via aliases to the global token library and a design lead can choose what should be available to the author.

-The `decorateSections` function in `scripts/scripts.js` is then updated to consume these if one is authored.

-This can be extended to apply to block variants and other section styles.

 ![2025-08-19 11 23 03](https://github.com/user-attachments/assets/b01013b5-6ebc-4409-b843-d779cc52527f)

 <img width="916" height="602" alt="image" src="https://github.com/user-attachments/assets/859b6ee2-a53c-4a0d-9dd5-ef2f85b077b9" />

----

-## Troubleshooting

-- Theme stylesheet 404
-  - Ensure the theme has been synced correctly and the CSS exists under `styles/themes/<theme>/<theme>.css`
-  - Check that the page has `meta[name="theme"]` matching the theme folder name

-- Tokens not taking effect
-  - Verify the token files are in `tokens/` and referenced in `tokens/$themes.json`
-  - Confirm variables in CSS reference the `--ds-*` variables (e.g., `var(--ds-brand-primary)`) correctly

-- Local dev cannot reach content
-  - If prompted, provide a valid site token for the proxied AEM Pages URL
-  - Make sure the site exists and is accessible at the printed proxy URL